Shell4026/ShellProtector/README.md

 1. Add an 'Shell Protector' Component to your avatar.
 2. Enter a password and add the material that contains the texture you want to encrypt to the Material List.
 3. Click the Encrypt button.
-4. Check a Testor component in the copied avatar.
+4. Check the encryption via the Testor component in the new avatar and press the Done button.
+5. Upload the avatar.

+#### If your password is more than 4 digits (OSC)
+1. Download ShellProtectorOSC.zip from the release, unzip it, and run ShellProtectorOSC.exe.
+(Run it only once, or keep it on if you're using a reset avatar).
+2. Replace your uploaded avatar and enter your user password in the OSC program.
+3. If changing the password doesn't change the appearance of your avatar, try going to the Action menu - Options - OSC - Reset Config in VRChat.

 ### How it works
-Encrypt the texture using a XXTEA algorithm.
+Encrypt the texture using a XXTEA algorithm after transforming the key with SHA-256.

 After encrypting the texture itself, it is uploaded to the VRChat server.
 The texture is then decrypted in the game via shaders.